Davis-Software/aivd/README.md

 ### What is AIVD?
-AIVD or Audio-In-Video-Detector finds a specified audio file in the audio track of video files and returns the audio offset
+AIVD or Audio-In-Video-Detector finds a specified audio file in the audio track of video files and returns the audio offset.

-It can be thus for example be used to find the intro of a tv show in its episodes
+Thus, it can for example be used to find the intro of a tv show in its episodes.

 ### Requirements
 * currently works on linux only